awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    -------------------------------------------------------------------------------

    IMPORTANT NOTES:
     - Congratulations!
+Your certificate and chain have been saved at:
+      /etc/letsencrypt/live/example.com/fullchain.pem
+      Your key file has been saved at:
+      /etc/letsencrypt/live/example.com/privkey.pem
-Your certificate and chain have been saved at /etc/letsencrypt/live/example.com/fullchain.pem.
-Your cert will expire on 2017-07-19.
-To obtain a new or tweaked version of this certificate in the future, simply run certbot-auto again with the "certonly" option.
-To non-interactively renew *all* of your certificates, run "certbot-auto renew"
+      Your cert will expire on 2018-05-28.
+To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
+To non-interactively renew *all* of your certificates, run "certbot renew"
-   ....
+    - Your account credentials have been saved in your Certbot configuration directory at /etc/letsencrypt.
+You should make a secure backup of this folder now.
+This configuration directory will also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal.
    ```

 1. After you complete the installation, test and optimize the security of your server as described in [Step 3: Test and Harden the Security Configuration](#ssl_test)\.

-**Configure Automated Certificate Renewal**
+### Configure Automated Certificate Renewal<a name="automate"></a><a name="automate_certbot"></a>

 Certbot is designed to become an invisible, error\-resistant part of your server system\.
 By default, it generates host certificates with a short, 90\-day expiration time\.
-Prior to expiration, re\-run the certbot command manually if you have not previously allowed your system to call the command automatically\.
+Prior to expiration, you must re\-run the certbot command manually if you have not configured your system to call the command automatically\.
 This procedure shows how to automate Certbot by setting up a cron job\.

-1. After you have successfully run Certbot for the first time, open `/etc/crontab` in a text editor and add a line similar to the following:
+1. Open `/etc/crontab` in a text editor and add a line similar to the following:

    ```
-   39      1,13    *       *       *       root    /home/ec2-user/certbot-auto renew --no-self-upgrade --debug
+   39      1,13    *       *       *       root    certbot renew --no-self-upgrade
    ```

    Here is an explanation of each component:
 `39 1,13 * * *`
 Schedules a command to be run at 01:39 and 13:39 every day\.
 The selected values are arbitrary, but the Certbot developers suggest running the command at least twice daily\.
+This guarantees that any certificate found to be compromised will be promptly revoked and replaced\.
 `root`
 The command runs with root privileges\.
-`/home/ec2-user/certbot-auto renew --no-self-upgrade --debug`
+`certbot renew --no-self-upgrade`
 The command to be run\.
-The path `/home/ec2-user/` assumes that you installed Certbot in your default user home directory; adjust this as necessary\.
 The renew subcommand causes Certbot to check any previously obtained certificates and to renew those that are approaching expiration\.
 The `--no-self-upgrade` flag prevents Certbot from upgrading itself without your intervention\.
-The `--debug` flag avoids possible compatibility problems\.

    Save the file when done\.

 1. Restart the cron daemon:

    ```
-   [ec2-user ~]$ sudo service crond restart
+   [ec2-user ~]$ sudo systemctl restart crond
    ```